Eschatologue/CM_wiki/docs/class/paladin/index.md

 If another Paladin feature gives you spells that you always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Paladin spells for you.

 #### Changing Your Prepared Spells
-Whenever you finish a Long Rest, you can replace one spell on your list with another Paladin spell for which you have spell slots.
+Whenever you finish a **:rest-long: Long Rest**, you can replace one spell on your list with another Paladin spell for which you have spell slots.

 #### Spellcasting Ability